 The mission is simple: to make progress by finding and supporting innovators around the world who are developing specific solutions—such as eliminating PFAS “forever chemicals” from municipal water systems, creating economical methods to produce water from air, and advancing systems to better manage and conserve water.

 The project will commence with the development of an ecosystem directory of the key players in the water innovation ecosystem.
 From municipalities to industry, to research, invention, new companies and funding sources.
-This will be a tool to help the key actors find one another.
+This will be a tool to help the innovators access the needed resources to succeed.

 Build an inventory of who can make a difference.